10 Reasons Why Hens Stop Laying Eggs

 One of the first decreases-egg-laying lessons I learned as a chicken keeper was the fact that water plays an important role in how productive my hens could be.
 I knew that chickens needed a constant supply of fresh, clean water, but what I didn’t know was that the type of water can have an impact on production.

 First, let’s go over the basics.
 Water withdrawal or water deprivation can both cause stress and dehydration, which causes egg laying to decrease or stop.
-Prevent water withdrawal by making sure there is enough water for the whole flock for over 24 hours, longer if you won’t be able to refill the water right away.
+Prevent water withdrawal by making sure there is enough water for the whole flock for over 24 hours and longer if you won’t be able to refill the water right away.
 Prevent water deprivation by watching your flock to make sure they are drinking water.
 Water supplements and even the chemical make-up of certain water can make it un-palatable for chickens.

 Watch out for biofilm.
 Biofilm is the algae build-up that can be found in drinkers that have been left outside or in the sunshine for any length of time.
 Biofilm can build up and create harmful pollutants in the water or make it un-palatable for chickens.
 Washing the drinkers every day can help remove any biofilm that starts to build up.

 Be conscious about where you get your water from and consider what it may contain in the form of minerals, chemicals, nutrients, and other natural compounds.
-If decreased laying continues to persist and you can identify not other factor, you may consider having your water tested.
+If decreased laying continues to persist and you can identify no other factor, you may consider having your water tested.
 However, water issues are not a common reason for hens to stop laying, so investigate other reasons first.

 #10.
 Broodiness